Reformation in the Kingdom of Hungary: Beginnings

 Laymen played a preeminent role in the dissemination and reception of reformist ideas.
 Both Luther's denial of priestly privileges and Zwingli's picture of the reform movement as a force transforming church and society alike endorsed lay participation.
 The first Protestant evangelists were "lay people of both sexes" who preached outside church buildings—in private homes or in public places.
 Most leaders of the towns with significant German population were receptive to anti-Catholic preaching.
 Pemfflinger expelled the Catholic parish priest and the Dominican friars from Hermannstadt around 1530.
 The wealthy mining town, Neusohl (Banská Bystrica, Slovakia), employed Evangelical town pastors from 1530.
 Some senior magistrates tried to impede the Reformation, but they could rarely find Catholic priests to fill the vacant parishes.
 Town councils granted scholarships to young people for studies at Wittenberg and other academic centers of the Reformation, but professional Evangelical preachers were still rare.
 In the 1540s, a Croatian graduate from Wittenberg, Michael Radašin, was a most popular pastor in the mining towns.
-Some town councils were reluctant to pay a regular renumeration to the local clergy.
+Some town councils were reluctant to pay a regular remuneration to the local clergy.
 The Neusohl town pastor, Martin Hanko, had to dedicate much time to the management of his pastorate's properties to support himself before the town agreed to exchange them for a fix salary.
 Some preachers' radicalism outraged the moderate townspeople.
 Wolfgang Schustel, had to leave Bartfeld (Bardejov, Slovakia) for his strict views of public piety in 1531; his successor, Esaias Lang, was expelled for his Anabaptist sympathies.
 A moderate magistrate, Johannes Honter, prevented the town pastor from abolishing the rules of fasting in Kronstadt in 1539.

 Individuals who did not speak German became receptive to Protestant ideas in the 1530s.
 Protestant preachers compared the Hungarians, suffering from Ottoman invasions, with the Jews in the Egyptian and Babilonian captivities, describing the Hungarians as a new chosen people, able to regain God's favor through demonstrating their faith.
 In contrast to this attractive explanation, Catholic clerics emphasized that the Ottoman plight had been brought to the Hungarian people as a punishment for their sins.
 Protestant men of letters actively participated in international scholarly networks.
 Many of them studied at German and Swiss universities or had direct contact to the most influential Protestant theologians.